-8.3.1.2 Overview on Remote Security Provisioning Frameworks
+8.3.1.2 High Level Flow

-An AE or CSE that requires remote provisioning is called an Enrolee.
-The AE or CSE with whom the enrolee is to establish a security association is called Enrolee B. The AE or CSE or M2M Authentication Function with whom the enrolee is to establish a shared key is called an Enrolment Target.
+A security principal in a Node or AE or CSE that requires remote provisioning is called an Enrolee or Source MEF Client.
+When a key is being provisioned, then the Nodes or AEs or CSEs or M2M Authentication Function with whom the Enrolee is to establish the symmetric key is called an Enrolment Target or Target MEF Client.

-The oneM2M system supports the following Security Bootstrap Frameworks:
+The one M2M system supports the following authentication methods for Remote Security Provisioning Frameworks:

-- Pre-Provisioned Symmetric Enrolee Key Remote Security Provisioning Framework: A symmetric key is pre-provisioned to the Enrolee and M2M Enrolment Function for the mutually authentication of those entities.
-For more details, see clause 8.3.2.1. - Certificate-Based Remote Security Provisioning Framework: The Enrolee and M2M Enrolment Function are each issued with: - a Private Signing Key that is known only to that entity; - a Certificate containing the corresponding Public Verification Key; and - (In the case of a device certificate, CSE-ID certificate or AE-ID certificate) a Certificate Chain from the entity's Certificate to a Trust Anchor Certificate.
+- Pre-Provisioned Symmetric Enrolee Key Remote Security Provisioning Framework: A symmetric key is pre-provisioned to the Enrolee and M2M Enrolment Function for the mutual authentication of those entities.
+For more details, see clause 8.3.2.1. - NOTE 1: The present document supports only pre-provisioned symmetric keys.
+Future versions intend to add support for authentication using symmetric keys provisioned by other MEF using an RSPF, or other mechanisms. - Certificate-Based Remote Security Provisioning Framework: The Enrolee and M2M Enrolment Function are each issued with: - a Private Signing Key that is known only to that entity; - a Certificate containing the corresponding Public Verification Key; and - (in the case of a device certificate, CSE-ID certificate or AE-ID certificate) a Certificate Chain from the entity's Certificate to a Trust Anchor Certificate.